paddysplace/paddysblog-v3/_drafts/i-ve-tried-nothing-and-i-m-all-out-of-ideas.md

 The number of Pinterest pins claiming to double you page views.
 Help you start making $$$$ in as revenue.
 Become Master of the Universe in 3 easy steps is ridiculous.

 I never expeced to make a penny from blogging.
-An
+And so far my predictions have been correct.
+I have nothing to say.
+No pearls of wisdom.
+Nothing that hasn't been said a thousand times before.
+And probably better.